 Why Add Quizzes to Your WordPress Site?

 Quizzes are fun and engaging.
-Since they’re so interactive, users find them more rewarding than other types of form.
+Because they are interactive, users often find quizzes more rewarding than other types of WordPress forms.

-Marketers have been using quizzes to generate leads since the very early days of the internet.
-For example, you might ask for the visitor’s email address so you can send them their quiz results, or ask them to sign up for your email newsletter.
+Marketers have been using quizzes to generate leads for a long time.
+For example, you might collect the visitor’s email address so you can send their quiz results or ask them to sign up for your email newsletter.

-They’re also a great way to get more social shares by encouraging visitors to post their results.
+They are also a great way to get more social shares by encouraging visitors to post their results.
+BuzzFeed is a perfect example of how quizzes can go viral.

-If you sell online courses, then quizzes are an important way to test the student’s knowledge and reinforce learning.
-Since these quizzes are automated, they’re also an easy way to improve the student experience.
+If you sell online courses, quizzes are an important tool for testing students’ knowledge and reinforcing what they’ve learned.
+These quizzes can be automated, which is an easy way to improve the student experience.

-If you run an online store, then you might even create a short quiz that asks the shopper for some information and then suggests a product or service based on their answers.
+If you run an online store, then you might even create a short quiz that asks the shopper for some information.
+Then, you can suggest a product or service based on their answers.

-This is much more engaging than asking them to read through product descriptions and could get you some extra sales.
+This is much more engaging than asking shoppers to read through product descriptions and can help you get more sales.

-Method 1: Creating a WordPress Quiz with Thrive Quiz Builder
+Method 1: Creating a WordPress Quiz With Thrive Quiz Builder (Recommended)

 Step 1: Install the Thrive Quiz Builder Plugin